JackAttack612/FiveM/README.md

-# FiveM
+# 69-Mustang
-All of JackAttack612's FiveM Resources
+Single Car Pack

-# Make sure to always start/ensure resources and DO NOT restart resources if they are activly being used the the server, it will result in a crash of your game or the entire server
+# Make sure you start/ensure the resource in your server.cfg.
+Example "Start 69-Mustang" or "Ensure 69-Mustang"

+# No exras no liveries